auth0/docs/articles/quickstart/native/ionic-react/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Provide a way for your user to log in to your app by utilising the `buildAuthorizeUrl` function to construct the login URL, and the `Browser.open` function to open it using the platform's system browser component.
-Observe that you are redirected to the login page at Auth0 and do not receive any errors.
+Use the `buildAuthorizeUrl` function to construct the login URL, and the `Browser.open` function to open it using the platform's system browser component for a way your users log in.
+Users redirect to the login page at Auth0 and do not receive any errors.
 :::

 ::: checkpoint-failure